TheOfficialLOE/NebulaShop/README.md

 ## Workflow

 ### Authentication
-Authentication is pretty handy & simple, `auth/register` and `auth/login` are responsible for it.
+Authentication is pretty handy & simple, `/auth/register` and `/auth/login` are responsible for it, both methods require `Email` and `Password` in the request body.
 Once user is either registered or logged in, our system will generate a JWT in `x-auth-token` header.
 <br/>
 In order to register an admin user, you need to provide an acceptable JWT in `x-admin-token` with `SUPER_ADMIN` privileges.

+### Finding products
+There are basically 4 methods to find the products, you can get them all by `/products/`, get a group of products with the same brand by `/products:brand/`, or get a specific product by `/products/:brand/:product/`, and finally search a product by `/products/search/` with a query.
+You can filter your search result by brand, minimum price, and maximum price.